St. Ignace, Michigan: History

 St. Ignace is the second-oldest city founded by Europeans in Michigan.
 Various cultures of Native Americans had inhabited the area for thousands of years before the first exploration here by French colonists.
 Early historic peoples of the area in the 17th century were predominantly the Iroquoian-speaking Wendat, whom the French called the Huron.

 By the early 18th century, the Anishinaabe Ojibwe, who spoke one of the Algonquian languages, became prominent in the region.
 Another related Anishinaabe people were the Ottawa or Odawa in their language.
-The third member of the Council of Three Fires, a loose confederacy of these tribes, was the Potowatomi people.
+The third member of the Council of Three Fires, a loose confederacy of these tribes, was the Potawatomi people.
 All three peoples have descendants who are members of various federally recognized tribes in northern Michigan.

 French explorer and priest Jacques Marquette founded the St. Ignace Mission on this site in 1671 and was buried here after his death.
 He named it for St. Ignatius of Loyola, founder of the Jesuit religious order, whose priests were active as missionaries across North America.
 (Ignace is the French version of Ignatius.)
 Jesuits served at missions to convert First Nations/Native Americans to Catholicism and to share French culture.
 In 1673, Marquette joined the expedition of Louis Jolliet, a French-Canadian explorer, and departed from St. Ignace on May 17, with two canoes and five voyageurs of French-Indian ancestry (Métis) on a voyage to find the Mississippi River.
 They were successful and descended downriver as far as Arkansas.

 While separately exploring the Great Lakes region on the ship Le Griffon with Louis Hennepin, Sieur de La Salle reached St. Ignace on August 27, 1679.
 Louis de La Porte, Sieur de Louvigny founded Fort de Buade here in 1681 as a fur trading post.
 It was later directed by Antoine Cadillac.
 It was closed by the French in 1697.
 The Jesuits abandoned their mission in 1705.

 The Ojibwe, who came to dominate most of the Native American territory of present-day Michigan in the 18th century, were allies of the French in the Seven Years' War against the British.
 After the British victory in the Seven Years' War, in 1763 they took over the territory of France in North America, including this part of the former New France.
 After the victory of rebellious colonists in the American Revolutionary War, in 1783 the village was included within the new United States, as part of what became called its Northwest Territory.

 An important fur trading site for both the French and the British, St. Ignace declined in importance by the early 19th century.
 The Ojibwe had allied with Great Britain in the War of 1812, based on their long trading and a hope they would expel American colonists.
 The fur trade declined at St. Ignace largely because the United States prohibited British Canadian traders from operating across the border after the end of the war.
 At the same time European demand for North American furs was declining as tastes changed, and other parts of the economy grew.